pip-services/pip-services-docs/content/en/toolkit/recipes/cassandra/_index.md

 ###### Delete

-This component adds two methods to its parent class.
+This component adds two delete methods to its parent class.

 **deleteById()**